The ideal number of bank accounts

 After all, you're retired.
 You shouldn't have to spend these years worrying about all your financial accounts.

-These three groups are a general overview of various points you'll find yourself in life.
 As your jobs and personal goals change, so do your finances.
 Fresh college graduates don't have to worry too much about wealth accumulation, but once they start a family, money management and savings are key.
 What works for one individual or couple may differ for another.

 The information provided in these articles is intended for informational purposes only.
 It is not to be construed as the opinion of Central Bancompany, Inc., and/or its subsidiaries and does not imply endorsement or support of any of the mentioned information, products, services, or providers.
 All information presented is without any representation, guaranty, or warranty regarding the accuracy, relevance, or completeness of the information.